 Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministries

 Still, we are in control of managing our wellbeing.
 My experiences and those of others I’ve met indicate we have much more input than is often perceived.
+The question might not be “Is my diagnosis a life sentence?” but rather, “What’s next?
+How will I live life to the fullest possible?”

-To start, a person has to become aware of a problem and accept a need for help.
+To start, a person has to become aware of a problem and accept the need for help.
 Statistics show that only about 60% of persons with a mental disorder seek or receive treatment, while as many as 90% of treated cases move on to enjoy healthier and more satisfactory lives.
 If there is no medical cure, why the massive numerical difference between untreated and successfully treated patients?
 The answer is complex, but a person’s ability and willingness to learn and apply healthy coping skills play a large part.

 It is in the slow process of awareness, learning, and applying, that I have gained more control over how depression and anxiety interfere with my goals, relationships, and daily functioning.
 Being as each human is unique, the strategies that work for me are not one-size-fits-all solutions.